This is the multi-page printable view of this section. Click here to print.

 Environment variables:

-• CONSUL_HTTP_ADDR - Consul server address (required for Consul to work)
+• CONSUL_HTTP_ADDR - Consul server address (required)

 • CONSUL_HTTP_TOKEN - Access token for authentication (optional)